 A request to change an advisor assignment must be submitted by the student to the Student Academics Office.
-The request must also be approved by the Vice President for Academics.
+The request must also be approved by the previous advisor and new advisor.
+The form must be submitted to the Registrar's Office.

 All students in their final year of studies must sign a graduating progress sheet, which, when also signed by the advisor and Vice President for Academics, becomes a contract for graduation and reception of the appropriate diploma.
 This progress sheet should be signed in the Fall semester prior to the following Spring graduation and in the Spring/Summer terms prior to the following December graduation.
+The form must also be filled out by May 1st for Summer/August graduation.